travis-ci/docs-travis-ci-com/blog/_posts/2013-11-22-travis-foundation-launches-open-source-grants-with-paymill-and-rvm.md

 Travis CI has always been very much rooted in Open Source.
-Working with the community to build a service for the community has been one wild love and succes story.
+Working with the community to build a service for the community has been one wild love and success story.
 Since Travis CI now is an established, solid service, it is time to give back even more.